 - annual Pap tests for women between the ages of 30 and 65.

-The partners are working to achieve reductions through a number of interventions focused on patient education, provider education, electronically integrated clinical decision-making tools and changes to the health system culture.
+The partners worked to achieve reductions through a number of interventions focused on patient education, provider education, electronically integrated clinical decision-making tools and changes to the health system culture.

-To reach consumers, project partners have placed posters and patient brochures in all of their primary care and urgent care sites.
-They also include links to Choosing Wisely materials in the online reminders patients receive before their visits from their patient portal.
+To reach consumers, project partners placed posters and patient brochures in all of their primary care and urgent care sites.
+They also included links to Choosing Wisely materials in the online reminders patients receive before their visits from their patient portal.

 Organizations with statewide reach—such as Blue Cross Blue Shield of North Carolina (3.8 million customers) and the North Carolina State Health Plan for Teachers and State Employees (more than 685,000 members and dependents)—disseminated information about Choosing Wisely through newsletters, mailings, blog posts and more.
-Meanwhile, the NCMS continues to disseminate Choosing Wisely messaging to state and regional medical societies and health care organizations.
+Meanwhile, the NCMS disseminated Choosing Wisely messaging to state and regional medical societies and health care organizations.